PCBox/pcbox.github.io/README.md

 - Pentium 3 emulation (including SSE)
 - More VIA C3 models, including ones that support SSE
 - A few new machines such as the Atari PC 4
-- Experimental support for coreboot BIOSes for a couple of boards
+- Experimental support for coreboot BIOSes for a couple of boards (taken from 86box branch feature/mtrr)
+- i815 boards (taken from 86box branch feature/ich2)

 Planned improvements for the future
 ===================================